Henry (bishop of Finland)

 Henry (Henrik; Henrik; Henricus; died c.
 20 January 1156) was a medieval English clergyman.
 He came to Sweden with Cardinal Nicholas Breakspeare in 1153 and was most likely designated to be the new Archbishop of Uppsala, but the independent church province of Sweden could only be established in 1164 after the civil war, and Henry would have been sent to organize the Church in Finland, where Christians had already existed for two centuries.

-According to legend, he entered Finland during the First Crusade together with the king, Saint Eric of Sweden, and died as a martyr, becoming the patron saint of the Catholic Church in Finland.
+According to legend, he entered Finland during the First Swedish Crusade together with the king, Saint Eric of Sweden, and died as a martyr, becoming the patron saint of the Catholic Church in Finland.
 However, the authenticity of the accounts of his life and ministry are widely disputed and there are no historical records of his birth, death, or even his existence.

 Together with his alleged murderer, peasant Lalli, Henry is an important figure in the early history of Finland.
 His feast is celebrated by the majority Lutheran Church of Finland, as well as by the Catholic Church of Finland.
 He is commemorated in the liturgical calendars of several Lutheran and Anglican churches.